sorbet/sorbet/website/docs/procs.md

 takes_lambda(f)
 ```

-Sorbet does not do type inference for procs, and only does return-type inference
+For lambdas and procs, sorbet only does return-type inference (not argument type
-for lambdas (not argument type inference).
+inference).

 For blocks, Sorbet doesn't have to do type inference: it simply reads the type
 of the block from the associated method.